hango1996/Analysis-of-Gradcafe-Data/final_project-master/README.md

 # final_project
-We plan to do something interesting.
+We plan to do something interesting things.